devJSQ/deque-project/README.md

 ### Objective

-In this project, we will cover the fundamentals of the `deque`, and it's operations.
+In this project, we will cover the fundamentals of the `deque`, and its operations.

 ### Concepts

-Use the provided resources for a better understanding.
+Please use the provided resources for a better understanding.

 | Concept                                        | Resources                                                                                                                                |